In the literature:

 - Women and Minorities in STEM Face More Bias, But White Men Think They’re the Victims

-Compiled by our colleagues at oSTEM @ Brown.
+Literature and news collated by our friends at oSTEM @ Brown.